-A small number of prescription medications are especially dangerous and need to be disposed of immediately after they are no longer needed.
+A small number of prescription medications are especially dangerous and need to be disposed of right away when they are no longer needed.
 These should still be flushed down the toilet.
 If your prescription is one of these, the label or sticker on the container should say so.

 Reviewed by: Elana Pearl Ben-Joseph, MD